mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 --------------------------------

 A Pool MUST have a method for creating an `Unmanaged Connection
 <#unmanaged-connection>`_.
-This method MUST connect the underlying TCP socket of
+The underlying TCP socket of the returned `Connection
-the returned `Connection <#connection>`_, but it MUST NOT perform any steps of the authentication process or the MongoDB handshake as part of that.
+<#connection>`_ MUST be connected, but this method MUST NOT perform any steps of
+the authentication process or the MongoDB handshake as part of setting up the TCP connection.
 The returned `Connection <#connection>`_ MUST be marked as "unmanaged" and MUST NOT be allowed to be checked back into the Pool.

 This method MUST NOT emit any monitoring events under any circumstances.

-This method MUST wait until pendingConnectionCount < maxConnecting before proceeding with creating an `Unmanaged Connection <#unmanaged-connection>`_.
+This method MUST wait until pendingConnectionCount < maxConnecting before proceeding with creating the `Unmanaged Connection <#unmanaged-connection>`_.

 This method is used to create the `Connections <#connection>`_ used by SDAM monitoring threads.